aniruthmp/aniruthmp.github.io/_posts/2018-06-05-Spring-JMS-request-response.md

 ---
+layout: post
+title: How to implement JMS ReplyTo using SpringBoot
-published: false
+published: true
 ---
-## How to implement JMS ReplyTo using SpringBoot

 Request-Response is a [message-exchange-pattern](https://en.wikipedia.org/wiki/Messaging_pattern).
 In some cases, a message producer may want the consumers to reply to a message.
 The JMSReplyTo header indicates which destination, if any, a JMS consumer should reply to.
 The JMSReplyTo header is set explicitly by the JMS client; its contents will be a javax.jms.Destination object (either Topic or Queue).